 The state ranks 3rd in e-Governance and 7th in Education in the Awards tally

 Taking a few examples, the system for monitoring of high priority references/dak, the HDTS is implemented by the DC office of Hamirpur.
 It is a useful application for tracking of important and high priority references across the office.
 The references may be court orders, inquiries, RTI applications, complaints, compliance reports or any other important communications.
 The key advantage of this application is to assist the officers/officials in disposing-off references in time.
 This initiative has benefitted all stakeholders, viz., departments, offices, branches as well as the general public.
-This has not only brought a quantitative change in the disposal of the references but also brought qualitative change in the
+This has not only brought a quantitative change in the disposal of the references but also brought qualitative change in the delivery system.

 The Swayam Sidham Project, done by the Education Department and NIC, Himachal Pradesh, aims at providing an online interface to teachers and students in order to train them in enhancing the quality of education in Classes 9th to 12th by making available all kinds of resources on the Swayamsidham portal and enriching this content by participative contribution.
 This project has been implemented in 628 ICT schools of Himachal Pradesh, covering teachers (Resources Persons: 814, Others: 5024) and students (Users: 3,247 Queries: 418) as of June 2015.